wds4/DCoSL/dips/grapevine/ratingsSkeletons/README.md

 - empty backbone
 - usage in Curated Lists app (testnet-1) to endorse/reject a user as curator of a list

-# used in the Curated Nostr Channels app:

--
 - accept/reject a relationship between nostr topics